-The work period is generally divided among three patrol shifts of eight hour duration, with five days on-duty and two days off-duty.
+The work period is generally divided among three patrol shifts (7am-3pm, 3pm-11pm, and 11 pm-7am) of eight hour duration, with five days on-duty and two days off-duty.
 Additionally, there is a Street Crimes Division, which works varying hours as needed, but typically works 10AM to 6PM.
 The Criminal Investigation Division generally operates Monday through Friday 9AM to 5PM.